If you have been missing mortgage payments and your lender is taking you to court, remember you can still stop

 - Before you start, please note that the N244 form will need to be presented alongside specific evidence demonstrating how you plan to clear your mortgage arrears;

 - You can either print this form off and hand write your responses.
-Or, if it’s easier, fill it in directly on a computer and print off.
-However, you will need to sign both versions (preferably using black ink);
+Or, if it’s easier, complete the form on a computer and print off.
+However, you will need to sign both versions (using black ink);

 - You should have also received the N11M personal defence form.
 We recommend using it together with the N244 form to provide the court with a full picture of your financial circumstances.
 Please see our outline guidance on filling the N11M form here;

 - At the top right of the form, fill in the name of the court, case claim number (which should be in the paperwork the County Court has sent you).
 Also, fill the fee account/help with fees/warrant numbers (if applicable); the Claimant’s name (your mortgage lender); your own name (as the Defendant) and today’s date.

 Filling the N244 Form – The Questions

 - Question 1: fill in your full name here (if you are using a solicitor, they will fill in their details);

 - Question 2: tick the checkbox beside ‘Defendant’;